When to Post on TikTok For Best ResultsApril 26, 2022

 - How long you’ll be working together

-- How you and the influencer will be communicating with each other
+- How you and the influencer will communicate with each other

 - Any other terms of contract necessary for your specific business to review